vsraptor/aide/README.md

 ### Running

 0. Create 'models' directory or symlink to the directory where you host your LLM's
-1. Download a model in the ./models directory. (make a subdir for the specific model)
+1. Download a model in the ./models directory. (it is a good idea to create a subdir for the specific model)

-	F.e. from here : https://huggingface.co/TheBloke/WizardLM-7B-GGML/tree/main
+	F.e. you can pick this model for a test : https://huggingface.co/TheBloke/WizardLM-7B-GGML/tree/main

 3. Configure the model in **profiles/main/profile.toml**